Lightyear secures €2.5 million in Horizon 2020 funding

 Funding for innovation

-Horizon 2020 is a prestigious EU Research and Innovation programme that strengthens Europe's global competitiveness by supporting high-quality research and the development of innovative technologies that help build a smart and sustainable society.
-Horizon 2020’s SME Instrument supports businesses seeking to market a new product, process or service.
+The Horizon-programme (since 2021 Horizon Europe) is a prestigious EU Research and Innovation programme.
+It strengthens Europe's global competitiveness by supporting high-quality research and the development of innovative technologies that help build a smart and sustainable society.
+Horizon’s SME Instrument supports businesses seeking to market a new product, process or service.
 The application process is highly competitive: Lightyear was one of only 60 applicants to be awarded funding out a total of 1.850 applications from all over Europe.
 The assistance of an expert consultancy that specialises in securing funding can make all the difference.

-For more information about Horizon 2020 and how to secure funding that will help accelerate your innovation, please contact Roy Hoven, manager Subsidiefocus, by calling +31 (0)73-6465475 or send Roy an email.
+For more information about Horizon Europe and how to secure funding that will help accelerate your innovation, please contact Roy Hoven, manager Subsidiefocus, by calling +31 (0)73-6465475 or send Roy an email.